Countries that we have DJs listed include:

 While you don’t necessarily want too much chatting on the mic, a Wedding Reception DJ will be comfortable introducing the newlyweds and making any other announcements as required throughout the evening.

 Most wedding DJs can theme their sets and performance style to whatever era or style of music you want for your wedding.
 Whether your wedding party is Swinging Sixties themed, 70s disco vibe, 80s electro, House music, Northern Soul, Motown or contemporary chart, most DJs can create a great show with lighting to match.

 As well as customising the music, experienced wedding DJs can also work with you to customise the look of their equipment and light show to match your colour scheme.
 Although this is likely to be an additional cost option, it's possible to hire colour coordinated PA speakers and DJ decks, as well as themed lighting gobos, backdrops, projectors, video screens and more.

-Importantly, Wedding DJs can supply professional lighting to suit your event, from warm and stylish mood lighting for your drinks reception, to a gentle spotlight on the first dance, to full-on disco lights, laser beams and a smoke machine for the evening party.
+Importantly, DJs for Weddings can supply professional lighting to suit your event, from warm and stylish mood lighting for your drinks reception, to a gentle spotlight on the first dance, to full-on disco lights, laser beams and a smoke machine for the evening party.